 I shall be showing you below those books that I believe are worthy of purchase by you for your English understanding and edification.
 There will be links to enable you to make those purchases and brief descriptions of the books themselves.
 This will be a growing list but is by no means exhaustible.
 I am sure there will be others that readers of this website feel should be included.
 Of those I should be happy to receive your recommendations as to what and to why.
 Click here to leave a comment at the end of this page.

-In the meantime, let’s begin with a book that whilst being classified as a children’s book is in fact a work written by Kenneth Grahame that, as biographer and writer Humphrey Carpenter put it, “The Wind in the Willows has nothing to do with childhood or children, except that it can be enjoyed by the young.”
+So, let’s begin with a book that whilst being classified as a children’s book is in fact a work written by Kenneth Grahame that, as biographer and writer Humphrey Carpenter put it, “The Wind in the Willows has nothing to do with childhood or children, except that it can be enjoyed by the young.”
 But, surely, suggests critic Peter Hunt “it is a book about small and not so small animals—a Toad, a Rat, a Mole and a Badger (and therefore this must be a children’s book).
 If so, then these are animals who drink and smoke, own houses, drive (and steal) cars, row boats, escape from jail, yearn for gastronomic nights in Italy, eat ham and eggs for breakfast and write poetry—while Toad combs his hair, and the Mole has a black velvet smoking-jacket.”

 My favourite edition of the book is the following with brilliant illustrations by Inga Moore: